 Omar Zenhom founded WebinarNinja, an all-inclusive, easy-to-use webinar platform to teach, improve marketing, and grow sales.
 With over a decade of experience in entrepreneurship, Omar brings a wealth of practical insights into generating passive leads and sales with webinars.
 Omar and WebinarNinja have been featured in Inc, Forbes, Fast Company, Entrepreneur, and Product Hunt.
 He is also the host of the Best of iTunes podcast - The $100 MBA Show.

 There are too many coaches.

 Don’t get me wrong; it’s a good thing.
-It’s great that coaching is growing so exponentially — for clients’ sake.
+It’s great that coaching is growing — for clients’ sake.

-With roughly 16 gazillion coaches competing for the trust of every potential client, a cool Instagram feed won’t cut it.
-You have to find a marketing channel that obliterates the distance between you and your audience, quickly.
+With roughly 16 gazillion coaches competing for attention, a cool Instagram feed won’t cut it.
+You have to find a marketing channel that cuts the distance between you and your audience, quickly.

 You have to get more substantive.
 More personal.
 More...proven.

 I know.
-This is the part where you, being a keen-eyed entrepreneur, say to yourself, “This guy sells webinar software.
+This is the part where you say to yourself, “This guy sells webinar software.
 Bear that in mind.”

 So how are you going to differentiate yourself?

 The winners will be the coaches who break down the barriers between themselves and their would-be clients.

 Like any industry, the coaching game will only reward those who find a way to be heard through all the noise.
 The ones doing something that not everyone is doing.